yoanhermida/MacAgentTool/README.md

-#MacAgentTool
+# MacAgentTool
-This graphical tool allows for the installation, removal, restart, and get-status of the ConnectWise Automate Mac Agent Usage is as follows: sudo python ./mac_agent_tool_0_1.py
+GUI tool that allows for the installation, removal, restart, and get-status of the ConnectWise Automate Mac Agent.